With the synchronisation function you can synchronise your Vivaldi browser data across multiple devices. Continue reading to learn how to:

 - Make sure you’re logged in;

-If, in addition to clearing the data and logging out of Sync, you’re also thinking of deleting your Vivaldi account, please note that when the account is deleted, you’ll also lose access to all other Vivaldi Community services such as webmail, forum, and blogs.
-If you still wish to proceed, follow the instructions on our help page.
+If, in addition to clearing the data and logging out of Sync, you’re also thinking of deleting your Vivaldi account, please note that when the account is deleted, you will also lose access to all other Vivaldi Community services such as webmail, forum, and blogs and all the data will be deleted.
+If you still wish to proceed, follow the instructions on our help page about deleting Vivaldi accounts.

 Change or reset your account login password